World Languages

 NCAA

-Prerequisite(s): Satisfactory completion of French I
+Prerequisite(s): Satisfactory completion of French IA

-French II places an increased emphasis on grammatical structures and vocabulary as aids to improving the listening, reading, speaking, and writing skills.
+French IB places an increased emphasis on grammatical structures and vocabulary as aids to improving the listening, reading, speaking, and writing skills.
 French culture and history are developed through supplementary readings, as well as technology-enhanced multimedia instruction.
 The expectation is that the communication in the classroom (teacher-student and/or student-student) takes place primarily in French.

 1 Credit 1.01 Weight